ily123/ily123.github.io/_pages/about.md

 I followed this interest and joined a computational biology lab, where I worked on evolutionary biology of RNA, and on graph learning via biological networks.
 Both of these projects are detailed on my home page.
-During this time I learned the basics of programming, statistics, and machine learning, as well as developed a strong foundation for working with ambiguous, real-world data.
+During this time I learned the basics of programming, statistics, and machine learning, as well as developed a taste for working with ambiguous, real-world data.

 It took me a while to wrap up my studies at Baylor, and I graduated in 2019.
 Immediately following that, I did a summer internship as a Data Science Fellow at the